 Show where you fit in – or tell them why you stand out!
 Think of this whenever you’re pitching, and a smart features editor won’t let an opportunity pass by them.
 Editors want amazing content.
 Help them to create it.

-Sign up for our Collective101 digital masterclasses here to receive our first class, How to pitch to the media hosted by Lisa Messenger, for free.
+Sign up for our Collective101 digital masterclasses here to be the first to know when Lisa Messenger’s How to pitch to the media masterclass is LIVE.